Who needs a student visa?

 Further information on who can apply and how to proceed can be found here.

 If you have been told that you can view your immigration status online, you can access this service to get a ‘share code’, update your personal details here: View and prove your immigration status - GOV.UK.
-You will need to provide Dauphine London with your share code.
+You will need to provide us with your share code.

 When should you apply?

-After your registration at Dauphine London – PSL is completed, we will issue your Confirmation of Acceptance for Studies statement, which will include your CAS number.
+After your registration with our university is completed, we will issue your Confirmation of Acceptance for Studies statement, which will include your CAS number.
 Please note that for your registration to be complete, you need to pay your tuition fee, as per the tuition fee payment schedule of your course.

 Please do not apply for a visa before you receive your Confirmation of Acceptance for Studies statement from us, because it will be automatically rejected.